 If you can’t find nutritional yeast, you can use regular parmesan cheese (if you can have dairy), or just more seasonings.
 Roasted asparagus is just delicious with only salt and pepper, too!

 If you have a family that loves asparagus, you may want to double this recipe – just bake it on two cookie sheets.

-- Preheat the oven to 400 degrees.
+Preheat the oven to 400 degrees.
 Line a rimmed baking sheet with parchment paper.
-Drizzle a small amount of olive oil on the parchment.
+Drizzle the olive oil on the parchment.

 - Rinse the asparagus and break of the tough ends.
 Pat dry with paper towels.

 - Place the asparagus on the baking sheet and roll around to distribute the olive oil.

 - Bake at 400 degrees for 7-11 minutes, depending on how roasted you like your asparagus.
 Less time will result in more of a steamed quality, more time will give you more of a browned and roasted flavor.

 - While the asparagus bakes, place the vegan buttery spread in a microwave safe bowl and microwave for 30 seconds or until melted.